KnucklesEQ/speech_to_text_simple_java_client/README.md

-# test_openai_api
+# Speech to Text Java client, powered by Whisper (OpenAI)
-Test en Java de la API de OpenAI
+A simple Java client for interaction with the Whisper model of the OpenAI API.